1. Install FNPM/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/ideascoldigital/fnpm/refs/heads/main/install.sh)"

 “We should use npm!” 😤 “No, yarn is better!” 😠 “pnpm is the future!” 🤓 …and the war never ends

-FNPM (F*ck NPM) - Because sometimes you just need to say it.
+# 4. Use your favorite package manager - FNPM handles the rest!pnpm install # Intercepted by FNPM ✨FNPM (F*ck NPM) - Because sometimes you just need to say it.

 The Eternal Conflict